zoemccormick/rbac_workshop/README.md

 the cli should be set up.

-Lastly, deploy the fibonacci service by running the following commands.
+Lastly, deploy the fibonacci service by running

 ```bash
 ./fib.sh
 ```

 In your browser, you should now see the fibonacci service among the core services.
-Navigate to <https://{your-ec2-ip}:30000/services/fibonacci/1.0/>, if you see `Alive`, the fibonacci service is running.
+Navigate to `https://{your-ec2-ip}:30000/services/fibonacci/1.0/>` if you see `Alive`, the fibonacci service is running.
 When this is the case, your setup is complete!

 ## Basic RBAC